danbev/learning-openssl/notes/tls1.3.md

 1.3 for version negotiation.
 But this is not used in 1.3 in which version perference is handled in the extension supported_version.
 This fields is still required so that a server that supports 1.2 can still parse the client hello and not think that it is invalid.
+Also keeping these fields will allow for these packages to traverse middleware boxes which might otherwise not allow them as they probably don't recognize the version being used.

 `random` should be created by a cryptographically secure pseudorandom number generator (CSPRNG) and is used as keying material.